beginner-corp/docs.begin.com/src/shared/docs/en/share-code/sharing-common-code.md

 get /about
 ```

+Here's an example of what we mean.
 What we've done is added two new routes:

 - `/gallery`
 - `/css/:stylesheet`

-We then declared that only two of the routes in this project should receive a copy of the modules in `src/views`.
+We then declared that only two of the routes in this project should receive a copy of the modules in `src/views`:

 - `/`
 - `/about`

 ## Hydrate